dSHARP Gerrymandering Series: Teaching the Cultural Ramifications of Gerrymandering through John Oliver, Video Games, and Political Cartoons

 - Sorrells Library

-Hannah Gunderman (she/they) is a Research Data Management Consultant at Carnegie Mellon University Libraries, where she provides data management support and education for students, staff, and faculty in all areas of study, from fine arts to STEM.
+Hannah Gunderman (any pronouns) is the Data, Gaming, and Popular Culture Librarian at Carnegie Mellon University Libraries, providing data and data management support and education for students, staff, and faculty in all areas of study, from fine arts to STEM, with a particular affinity for data used in gaming and popular culture research.